-Amazon Virtual Private Cloud (VPC) allows you to create a subnet of Amazon Elastic Compute Cloud (EC2) instances that can act as your own private network in the cloud.
-You can work with this subnet independently in the cloud or use it with a VPN connection to expand your organization's internal network.
+Amazon Virtual Private Cloud (VPC) allows you to create a subnet of Amazon Elastic Compute Cloud (EC2) instances that can act as your private network in the cloud.
+You can work with this VPC subnet independently in the cloud or use it with a virtual private network (VPN) connection to expand your organization's internal network.

 When an EC2 instance is in a VPC endpoint, the instance can only read and write to Amazon Simple Storage Service (S3) buckets in the AWS region in which the instance is deployed.
-If you want to use the webgisdr tool to back up your ArcGIS Enterprise deployment, and you want to store the backup content in an S3 bucket that's in a different region from the EC2 instance, delete the VPC endpoint associated with the EC2 instance.
+If you want to use the webgisdr tool to back up your ArcGIS Enterprise deployment and want to store the backup content in an S3 bucket that's in a region other than the EC2 instance region, delete the VPC endpoint associated with the EC2 instance.